 Arts activities for educators working with youth that integrates gardening with the arts.
 This guide will help to teach ecological literacy and inspire new enthusiasm for garden-based learning.
 Gourd art, printmaking, time-lapse photography, and other creative projects.
 Visit project webpage.

 Collaborative effort including 22 institutions around the world and led by Cornell University seeks to mitigate rust threats by replacing susceptible varieties with durably resistant varieties.
-Read more.
+Read this article to learn more.

 Serving vegetable, tree fruit, small fruit and grape growers in the Champlain Valley, Capital Region and Hudson Valley, the program focuses on food safety, variety evaluation, market development, pest management, and cultural practices.
-Visit website.
+Eastern New York Commercial Horticulture Program website.

 Provides research-based information to the region's grape growers including vineyard and pest management practices, new vineyard establishment, farm business management, marketing and business development and more.
-Visit site.
+Finger Lakes Grape Program site.

 Serving western New York and Erie County, Pa. program aims to help Concord and Niagara grape growers increase yields, profits, efficiency and product quality and adopt improved and environmentally sound cultural and pest management strategies.
-Visit site.
+Lake Erie Regional Grape Program site.

 Free iBook features seven short how-to videos and photo galleries plus iterative images and concise directions make it quick and easy to understand the steps to cultivating a healthy lawn that is an attractive environmental asset.
 Download iBook.

 Award-winning quarterly newsletter brings you cutting edge research and extension information from Cornell faculty and extension staff, along with feature articles by guest authors from around the world.
-View current and back issues.
+Visit the New York Berry News Site to view current and back issues.

 Multi-state research and extension programs designed to help producers overcome production and marketing constraints and increase the profitability and sustainability of emerging cold climate grape and wine industries in the Midwest and Northeast.
 Newsletters, webinars and more.
-Visit site.
+Visit the Northern Grapes Project site.

 Administered through the NYS Department of Agriculture and Markets with support from Cornell and other partners, the program's horticulture efforts serve fruit, vegetable, ornamental, and greenhouse growers across the region, including the use of season extension for everything from salad greens and tomatoes to berries and fresh-cut flowers.
-Visit site.
+Visit the Agricultural Development Program site.

-Site focuses on overcoming the challenges of adopting reduced tillage systems for vegetable production in the Northeast and demonstrating how these systems improve soil quality, maintain yields, and reduce costs.
-Visit site.
+Project focuses on overcoming the challenges of adopting reduced tillage systems for vegetable production in the Northeast and demonstrating how these systems improve soil quality, maintain yields, and reduce costs.
+Visit the reduced tillage vegetables project site.

 Weekly (during the 35-week growing season) e-newsletter for turfgrass professionals features pest alerts, expert updates, weather information and more.
 Also available as an audio podcast.
 Subscribe to ShortCUTT.

 New ideas, tips and resources to help you farm profitably without getting bigger.
 For full-time and part-time farmers, experienced and beginning farmers, and even folks who are just thinking about getting into farming.
-View current issue and archives.
+Visit the Small farms quarterly website to view current issue and archives.

 YouTube channel featuring small sustainable farmers in the Northeast US, covering topics ranging from marketing and profitability to producing vegetables, fruit, berries, poultry, pigs, sheep, and cheese.
-View videos.
+Watch the Small Farms YouTube videos.

 Follow the flowerings of Cornell's collection of Amorphophallus titanum.
 Also known as the Corpse Plant, this native of the rainforests of Sumatra, Indonesia produces the largest unbranched inflorescence of any flower on the planet -- as well as an incredible stench designed to draw flies and carrion beetles to pollinate the plant.
 Features timelapse videos and more.
-Visit the blog.
+Visit the Titan Arum Blog.

 This website helps New York turf and landscape managers to identify weeds using easily discerned plant characteristics.
 Lists control strategies compliant with the NYS Child Safe Playing Fields Act.
 Mobile friendly.
-Visit site.
+Turfgrass site.